prattand/DFI-Spark-third-party-EPL-MPL-dependencies/README.md

 # DFI-Spark-third-party-EPL-MPL-dependencies

 This repository contains sources of third party libraries used by DFI-Spark where license requires to publish also source code.
-This is namely MPL v.
+This is namely MPLv.
+1.0, MPL v.
 2.0, EPL v.
 1.0.